Raghavvyas-coder/Snake-Game-Project/README.md

 Responsive controls using keyboard input

 #### Concepts Used
-UsedJava Swing: Used for creating the graphical user interface (GUI) components of the game, such as the game window, buttons, and panels.
+Java Swing: Used for creating the graphical user interface (GUI) components of the game, such as the game window, buttons, and panels.

 Java AWT (Abstract Window Toolkit): Provides additional GUI controls, graphics, and event handling for the game.